savoirfairelinux/dhtnet/tools/dvpn/README.md

 - **Client-Server Model**: Supports both server and client modes for flexible deployment.
 - **TUN Interface**: Implements a TUN interface for network communication.
 - **VPN Security**: Ensures secure communication channels using cryptography and identity verification.
-- **Configuration Flexibility** : Modify configuration settings and the setup script independently, avoiding the need to rebuild the entire project..
+- **Configuration Flexibility** : Modify configuration settings and the setup script independently, avoiding the need to rebuild the entire project.

 ## Configuration